JunyaoC/esdm-student-mobile/README.md

 ### Clone the repo
 This is a private repo, so sometimes things go haywire.
 If you face issue cloning, do escalate the issue so we fix this together.

-You can use Github Desktop (recommeneded) to clone.
+You can use Github Desktop (recommended) to clone.

 ```
 git clone https://github.com/JunyaoC/esdm-project.git